llvm/circt/docs/RationaleRTL-SV.md

 The SV Dialect
 ==============

-The SV dialect is one dialects that can be mixed into the RTL dialect, providing access to a range of syntactic and behavioral constructs.
+The SV dialect is one of the dialects that can be mixed into the RTL dialect, providing access to a range of syntactic and behavioral constructs.
 The driving focus of this dialect is to provide simple and predictable access to SystemVerilog
 features: it is not focused primarily on being easy to analyze and transform.